-Monster Hunter Rise is the latest entry of the Monster Hunter franchise, which was initially released exclusively on the Nintendo Switch in March 2021.
+Monster Hunter Rise was initially released exclusively on the Nintendo Switch in March 2021.
 The game was later released on PC through Steam in January 2022.
-It made some gamers wonder about the difference between the two versions, and in this Monster Hunter Rise PC vs Switch guide, we will be answering all the questions you may have about the two versions.
+It made some gamers wonder about the difference between the two versions, and in this Monster Hunter Rise PC vs. Switch guide, we will be answering all the questions you may have about the two versions.

 Monster Hunter Rise PC VS Switch Differences